-Carpal tunnel syndrome is a condition where someone experiences pain and numbness in the hand caused by compression of a nerve in their wrist.
-The main treatments involve avoiding movements that cause pain, anti-inflammatory medications, wearing a splint at night, and occasionally surgery.
+Carpal tunnel syndrome is when you experience pain and numbness in the hand caused by compression of a nerve in the wrist.
+The main treatments involve avoiding movements that cause pain, anti-inflammatory medicines, wearing a splint at night, and occasionally surgery.

 What causes carpal tunnel syndrome?

 Carpal tunnel syndrome can be caused by anything that makes the nerves or tendons larger, or makes the tunnel that they run through smaller.
 This includes:

 - a wrist or arm injury, such as a sprain or fracture

 - activities that involve repetitive use (overuse) of the wrist and hand, including using vibrating tools